TBR RACE REVIEW: NEW BALANCE POWER RACE 25K

 WOOHOO, HIGH FIVE!:

-– ample supply of mineral water at stations
+– ample supply of 100 Plus and mineral water bottles at water stations

 AAW, BETTER JOB NEXT TIME:

 – high traffic to check in at race start

 – NB booth where runners lined up for extra loving care from therapists –